Phantasy Star II: Retrospective

 Phantasy Star II was a landmark game in its time, "a game of many firsts" according to Nintendo Power.
-It was the first RPG for the Mega Drive, and was released in the U.S. two months before the original Final Fantasy for the NES, another key game in the genre's popularization in North America.
+It was the first RPG for the Mega Drive, and was released in the U.S. four months before the original Final Fantasy for the NES, another key game in the genre's popularization in North America.

 Phantasy Star II is regarded by many as a forerunner for certain aspects of role-playing video games, such as an epic, dramatic, character-driven storyline dealing with serious themes and subject matter, a strategy-based battle system, and the demand for extensive strategy guides for such games (Phantasy Star II included one with the game itself).
 Phantasy Star IIs predominantly science fiction setting was also a major departure for RPGs, which had previously been largely restricted to fantasy or science fantasy settings.
 The game's science fiction story was also unique, reversing the common alien invasion scenario by instead presenting Earthlings as the invading antagonists rather than the defending protagonists.
 The game's strong characterization, and use of self-discovery as a motivating factor for the characters and the player, was a major departure from previous RPGs and had a major influence on subsequent RPGs such as the Final Fantasy series.
 It also made an attempt at social commentary years before the Final Fantasy series started doing the same.
 Tor.com described the worldbuilding as "fantastic, probably the best in any 16-bit era game."Phantasy Star II has made a number of "greatest games of all time" type lists, including being inducted into GameSpot's list of greatest games of all time in 2005.
 Mega placed the game at #29 in their "Top Mega Drive Games of All Time" in 1992.
 In 1997 Electronic Gaming Monthly ranked it the 30th best console video game of all time, saying it was the best RPG on the Genesis due to its characters, story, enemies, and massive length.
 In 2003, IGN ranked it as the 92nd top game, choosing Phantasy Star II for how it "surprised everyone with the death of a major player 1/3 the way" years before Final Fantasy VII, in addition to "a balanced experience point system, tough-as-nails bosses, and one of the biggest and most difficult RPG quests that we've ever seen."
 In 2009, Nintendo Power called Phantasy Star II, along with Phantasy Star IV, one of the greatest role-playing games of all time.
 In 2011, GamePro included it in its list of "20 Games That Defined Role-Playing Games".

 Levi Buchanan of IGN reviewed the iPhone version in 2010.
 He praised it as an "awesome game" with a "real sense of discovery" and one of his "favorite final twists in videogames."